Session—a deep immersion in the ancient Way of Zen

 There is no public transit to Loon Lake.
 Please arrange carpools on your own as much as possible.
 Please indicate on the registration form whether you need or can offer a ride.
-We will do our best to match up those needing rides with those offering rides.
+Our ride coordinator will match up those needing rides with those offering rides.
 This is more challenging for half-time participants.
-As we are getting more participants coming by air from a distance, and more people are living urban lives without cars, we may ask you to share costs of a rental or co-op car.
+As we are getting more participants coming by air from a distance, and more people are living urban lives without cars, we may ask you to share costs of a rental or co-op car, or airport shuttle.
 We will try to let you know arrangements two weeks before the start day.
 We cannot guarantee rides for late registrants.

 Upon receipt of your registration the registrar will send you a confirmation letter with further information about the retreat.
 If you still have questions or concerns, contact the registrar at firstname.lastname@example.org.